haydenull/slidev-addon-excalidraw/README.md

 show excalidraw in [slidev](https://sli.dev/)

-The addon renders `.excalidraw.json` files to SVG with Excalidraw's modern export pipeline, including newer font families such as `Excalifont`.
+The addon renders `.excalidraw` files to SVG with Excalidraw's modern export pipeline, including newer font families such as `Excalifont`.

 ![example](./example-export/1.png)